Testing Center Hours

 Please check our home page for our current operating hours.

 All exams must be completed by the posted closing time for that day, no exceptions.
+Test takers must complete their exams and have exited the testing center itself, especially on days when the Center's posted closing time coincides with the Library closing time, no later than 15 minutes prior to the posted closing time.
 As a general rule, exams will not be permitted to start within ONE HOUR prior to the posted closing time; later start times may be permitted at the discretion of Testing Center staff.
 Under no circumstances will an exam be permitted to begin within 30 minutes of the posted closing time.

 Testing Center Closure